anthonychu/container-apps-scaling-examples/azure-servicebus/job-python/README.md

 1. Completes the message (removing it from the queue).
 1. Exits.

+> Note that it's important to complete the message only after the job execution has finished processing it.
+If the job fails, the message will be unlocked and another job execution can process it.
+In long running jobs, waiting until the job has finished processing the message before completing will ensure scaling is more accurate.

 The job is configured with the following environment variables that it needs to run:

 - `SERVICE_BUS_CONNECTION_STRING`: The connection string for the Azure Service Bus namespace, stored in a secret.